Ernest Seyd: The “Crime of 1873” hoax

 let him turn to the Congressional Record and read for himself.

 By 1890, the alleged plot had been termed the “Crime of 1873”.
 In 1892, the case was bolstered when Frederick A. Luckenbach gave an affidavit that, when Luckenbach had dined with Seyd in 1874, Seyd had told him just that story.
 At the time, Luckenbach was selling mining equipment to silver miners in Colorado.
 The president of the State Silver League persuaded him to give the affidavit about what Seyd allegedly told him.

-Congress finally investigated the story in 1893, twenty years after the alleged crime.
-It turned out that there was never any such story in Banker's Magazine and that the excerpt from the Congressional Globe (the predecessor to the Congressional Record) had been altered—Hooper did not say that Seyd was “now here” and he did not call him a bullionist.
+Congress investigated the story in 1893, twenty years after the alleged crime.
+It turned out that there was never any such story in Banker's Magazine and that the excerpt from the Congressional Globe (the predecessor to the Congressional Record) had been altered: Hooper did not say that Seyd was “now here” and he did not call him a bullionist.
 The original read:

 Mr. Ernest Seyd, of London, a distinguished writer, who has given great attention to the subject of mints and coinage, after examining the first draft of the bill, furnished many valuable suggestions which have been incorporated in this bill.

 Although Seyd and Hooper were long since dead, the letter that Seyd had written to Hooper was found and published.
 The letter contained page after page of technical recommendations, followed by an impassioned plea for keeping the silver dollar—exactly the opposite of what had been insinuated.
 Seyd, as it turned out, had been one of the foremost advocates of silver in England, and an expert on bimetallism.
 Seyd advocated for silver in all his works and had been consulted on the coinage bill because he had written a 250-page book, Suggestions in reference to the metallic currency of the United States.
 Congressmen distanced themselves from the story and even issued formal apologies for their allegations.